 I can not do anything really good!

-For many people it looks like, "Sure, many people manage to find a great, new job.
-Of course, if I could do it, I would do it the same way.
-But honestly: I can not do anything that goes beyond my current job profile.
-I would be laughed at if I wanted something else! "
+For many people it looks like this: “Sure, a lot of people manage to find a great new job.
+If I had it on, I would of course do it the same way.
+But honestly: I can't do anything that goes beyond my current job profile.
+I would be laughed at if I wanted something else! ”

 If the negative side of you clearly prevails, you are not alone.
 I guess that the majority of people would have a great deal of effort to get rid of the shell for their weaknesses.
 For this seems to me to be much easier for most of us.

-Many people find it difficult and unpleasant to think about or even talk about our own strengths.
-Not infrequently I hear the self-assessment: "I really can not do anything really well."
-And many answer so from deepest conviction and not out of modesty!
+Many find it difficult and uncomfortable to think about or even talk about our own strengths.
+I often hear the self-assessment: "I am actually not really good at anything."
+And many answer so out of deep conviction and not out of modesty!

 The others can do better!

 At the same time, they have the abilities of other people, of friends, colleagues and acquaintances, usually a much more positive picture.
 When it comes to the light and dark sides of others, our judgment is usually quite balanced (unless we are very outrageous characters) - but we prefer to put our own light under the bushel.